 Alcohol affects the fetus in two ways: direct influence and through the mother.

-Influencing the female body, alcohol disrupts the work of the heart, blood vessels, digestive tract and complicates the process of “service” to the child.
-The greatest danger is vasospasm in the placenta, which reduces the level of oxygen supplied to the child.
-The second well-known negative factor is the general expansion of blood vessels and pressure drops in the mother's body, which can lead to termination of pregnancy.
+By affecting the female body, alcohol disrupts the functioning of the heart, blood vessels, and digestive tract and complicates the process of “serving” the child.
+The greatest danger is vascular spasm in the placenta, which reduces the level of oxygen supplied to the baby.
+The second well-known negative factor is the general dilation of blood vessels and pressure changes in the mother’s body, which can lead to termination of pregnancy.

-First of all, alcohol affects the structure of DNA, disrupting the natural structure.
+First of all, alcohol affects the DNA structure, disrupting the natural structure.

 The consequences appear after birth and are varied: